csf-dev/CodingStandards/CSharp/ClientProject.md

 # Client projects
-Client projects are how the application interacts with users or 'systems external to itself'.
-This could mean any of several things:
+Client projects are the way by which external systems or users *consume or interact with* the application.
+Often this is a UI of some kind, but it could just as readily be an API.
+Here are some examples of client projects.

 * An MVC web application
 * A REST/JSON web API